 However, reducing the manufacture and consumption of new devices must be carefully considered and weighed against the benefits of technological advances.
 While it is tempting to suggest that everyone should use devices until they are no longer functional, innovative tech developments can and do change lives.
-The healthcare sector is perhaps the best example of this, where replacing older yet functional machines can literally save lives and ensure a greater quality of life for many patients suffering from a long-term illness.
+The healthcare sector is perhaps the best example of this, where replacing older yet functional machines can literally save lives and ensure a greater quality of life for many patients suffering from a long-term illnesses.

 This pushes us on to the next step in the pyramid.
 Reuse.
 Using the healthcare sector as an example, older machines that are still functional should be donated to hospitals and healthcare centers with limited budgets.
 The same is true for all types of devices, and whether domestically or internationally, there is now a burgeoning market for smartphones, computers, and educational electronics that are no longer wanted in wealthier countries but that are highly prized in less affluent parts of the world.

 Finally, despite the advances in recycling over the past decade, and the predicted explosion over the coming decade, recycling should always be seen as a last resort.
-Recycling e-waste, in particular, is a costly, time consuming, and often a polluting process.
+Recycling e-waste, in particular, is a costly, time-consuming, and often polluting process.
 In most cases, toxic chemicals are used to separate precious metals such as gold, silver, and platinum from the rest of the materials.
-Sadly, while there will always be a market for the recycled precious metal, much of the rest of the device is simply disposed of, with the sheer number of different materials proving too difficult and expensive to recycle.
+Sadly, while there will always be a market for recycled precious metal, much of the rest of the device is simply disposed of, with the sheer number of different materials proving too difficult and expensive to recycle.

 Changing the E-Waste Landscape